charlesdong1991/interpretable-han-for-document-classification-with-keras/README.md

 sent_att | reviews
 --- | ---
 {'this is good': 0.8, 'i am watching': 0.2} | this is good. i am watching.
-{'i like it': 0.6, 'it is about history': 0.4 | i like it. it is about history.}
+{'i like it': 0.6, 'it is about history': 0.4} | i like it. it is about history.